 Exercise is still very important, but you have to include a good diet if you want to see any changes.

 9. There is such a thing as skinny fat

-These names refer to a condition where people can have all the metabolic problems that overweight people have, but they still have a “normal” BMI or weight.
+These names refer to a condition where people can have all the metabolic problems that overweight people have, while walking around with a normal BMI or weight.

 How can you tell if you are skinny fat?